-Note: To add a page-specific background image to the Aviator, Aubrey, or Encore template, first go to the Pages panel and open the Info Page.
+Note: To add a page-specific background image to Aviator or Aubrey, first go to the Pages panel and open the Info Page.
 Open any other page type to add the site-wide background.

 For more help using the Style Editor, visit Making Style Changes.

 The tweak name varies by template, but look in the Style Editor for a tweak named Background Image, Site Background Image, or Page Background Image.
 Click the tweak to open it.